-I can’t say that Glenn falls in love with me too, so much as he receives a swift blow to the back of the head and falls into a temporary coma, only to wake-up at the bottom of the love cliff.
-He just didn’t have the choice NOT to marry me, build us a house with a holodeck, father our litter of wunderkind, grow very old together and eventually die next to me, in his sleep, when a giant meteor crashes into our house and Superwoman emerges, which makes all of our loved ones very sad but hopeful for the future at the same time.
+I could tell from our first date at the Pita Pit that this gangly frat dweeb was going to marry me, build us a house with a holodeck, father our litter of wunderkind, grow old with me and eventually die next to me, in his sleep, when a giant meteor crashes through our house and Superman emerges, which makes all of our loved ones very sad but also hopeful for the future at the same time.

-So, he stays in love and soon comes to believe that the whole “Glenn and Corielle forever” thing was his idea all along.
+Soon, he comes to believe that the whole “Glenn and Corielle forever” thing was his idea all along.
 Because it is a fucking fantastic idea, and he’s a man, and THAT’S WHAT THEY DO.

 He is so very pleased with his decision to bring us here, to the bottom of the love cliff, which actually looks a lot like Paris.